top of page

 Solutions must tackle system-level issues, as these barriers are often the root cause of challenging behaviours.

-Guiding Principles (PBS) ensure a holistic approach to positive behaviour support, prioritising the rights and dignity of individuals while integrating evidence-informed strategies for effective practice.
+Guiding Principles ensure a holistic approach to positive behaviour support, prioritising the rights and dignity of individuals while integrating evidence-informed strategies for effective practice.
 These principles create a framework that promotes equity, collaboration, and continuous improvement in service delivery.

 Our